Geometric integration of ODEs using multiple quadratic auxiliary variables: Introduction

-The paper is organized as follows.
-We begin in section \ref{sec:Quartic Ham} by introducing a simplified version of the method for a quartic-Hamiltonian ODE.
-Here, we illustrate the core concept using an example of the planar quartic oscillator.
-Once this has been elucidated then extending the method to preserve polynomial integrals (i.e., of arbitrary degree), then multiple polynomial integrals follows straightforwardly.
-This is presented in sections \ref{sec:polynomial integrals} and \ref{sec:multiple integrals}, respectively.
-In section \ref{sec:higher order} we show how to develop higher-order methods and in section \ref{sec:AVF} we briefly discuss the connection between the proposed method and the averaged vector field method.
+The paper is organised as follows.
+In section \ref{sec:Quartic Ham} we introduce the MQAV method for the quartic integral case.
+Here, we present and give theoretical results on the MQAV method then illustrate it using the planar quartic oscillator as an example.
+Extending the method to preserve arbitrary polynomial integrals follows straightforwardly and is presented in sections \ref{sec:polynomial integrals} and \ref{sec:multiple integrals}, respectively.
+In section \ref{sec:higher order} we show how to develop higher-order MQAV methods.
 Section \ref{sec:numerical examples} presents numerical examples of a Hamiltonian system, a Nambu system and the Toda lattice.
 Concluding remarks are given in section \ref{conclusion}.